blabla1337/skf-flask/installations/pi-cluster/README.md

 ## Prep

-1. Apply the k8s yaml files to your Pi K8s cluster
+1. Update the fields accordingly and apply the k8s yaml files to your Pi K8s cluster
 ```
 for yaml in Docker/alpine-cloud/k8s/*.yaml; do
     kubectl apply -f $yaml;